Information about Emergency Contraception

 If you’ve recently had unprotected sex or the condom broke, you might be feeling anxious about the possibility of pregnancy.
 Just the thought of an unintended pregnancy can make you feel nauseous.
 Determining where you are in your cycle can help determine if you need to use EC.
 Our trained staff can help you calculate where you are in your cycle so you can make an informed choice.

 Emergency Contraception can also be called ‘the morning-after pill’ or ‘Plan B’.
 Its job is to prevent the egg and sperm from meeting.
-It can also prevent a new life from implanting in the uterus which ends the pregnancy at a very early stage.
+It can also prevent a fertilized embryo from implanting in the uterus which ends the pregnancy at a very early stage.

 Emergency contraception does not prevent the spread of sexually transmitted infections (STIs), and there are potential risks and side effects to be considered.